CoAntrimMan/BibleStudy/Matthew/Matthew Summary.md

 Matthew uses the word #meek.
 Meek is not incapable but being able to know when to use power.
 The meek shall inherit the earth.

+**Entry into Jerusalem**
+**Ho-san-na** - "save now"

+**Laying down of clothes and branches**. -Laying all down at his feet.
+No greater love than this...

+**The city moved** to ask who he is.
+Is there something here around how we present Jesus and causing others to notice and ask?
+Moved moved but all in different ways.
+Some to joy, thinking of the consolation of Israel.
+Others out of evny